Bring SecureFlag Training Directly into Your Workflow with Git Hooks

 SecureFlag helps developers and teams build safer software from the very first keystroke.

-Through hands-on labs, interactive learning paths, and tools like the Advisory Training Commit Hook, SecureFlag turns security training into something practical and integrated into everyday practice.
+Through hands-on labs, interactive learning paths, and tools like the Git hooks, SecureFlag turns security training into something practical and integrated into everyday practice.

-From secure coding to vulnerability awareness and staying up to date with the latest advisories, developers get guidance they can use immediately, while organizations benefit from stronger standards without slowing down delivery.
+From secure coding to vulnerability awareness and staying up to date with the latest advisories, developers get guidance they can use immediately, while organizations benefit from stronger security standards.

 Interested in learning more?
 Get in touch!